Techharik/Serverless/Readme.md

 ### hono - routing engine to write a code with cloudeflae workers

-Instead of express we can write hono for easier syntax....
+Instead of express we can write hono for easier syntax.